Local Governance Statement

 Under the Local Government Act 2002, the Chief Executive is the only person who may lawfully give instructions to a staff member.
 Any complaint about individual staff members should therefore be directed to the Chief Executive, rather than to councillors.

-Council management is divided into four function areas:
+Council management oversees four areas:

 - Chief Executive's Department